 Some of the handbooks and guidance materials are older; however, they provide useful general information for updating critical areas ordinances.

-- Critical Areas Ordinance Implementation Guidebook for Small Cities, Washington State Department of Community, Trade and Economic Development (now Department of Commerce), Growth Management Services, 06/2007 - Links to guidebook, appendices, and other useful information on critical areas and best available science
+- Small Communities Critical Areas Implementation Guidebook, Washington State Department of Community, Trade and Economic Development (now Department of Commerce), Growth Management Services, 6/2007 - Links to guidebook, appendices, and other useful information on critical areas and best available science

-- Critical Areas Assistance Handbook: Protecting Critical Areas Within the Framework of the Washington Growth Management Act, Washington State Department of Community, Trade and Economic Development (now Department of Commerce), Growth Management Services, 01/2007- Older but still useful
+- Critical Areas Assistance Handbook: Protecting Critical Areas Within the Framework of the Washington Growth Management Act, Washington State Department of Community, Trade and Economic Development (now Department of Commerce), Growth Management Services, 1/2007- Older, but still useful

 - Priority Habitats and Species (PHS), Washington Department of Fish and Wildlife - Provides comprehensive information on important fish, wildlife, and habitat resources in Washington, including list of Priority Habitats and Species and management recommendations.